wtcrowe4/wtcrowe4/README.md

 - 🌱 I’ve recently completed a year long full stack software development course at N.C.
 State University.
-- 🔭 I’m currently working on my personal portfolio website.
+- 🔭 I’m currently working on my personal portfolio website utilizing Typescript, React, Tailwind and Node.

 <!--
 **wtcrowe4/wtcrowe4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.